Think (slogan): History

 Asked later what he meant by the slogan, Watson replied, "By THINK I mean take everything into consideration.
 I refuse to make the sign more specific.
 If a man just sees THINK, he'll find out what I mean.
 We're not interested in a logic course."

-In 1914, Watson brought the slogan with him to the Computing-Tabulating-Recording Company (CTR) and its subsidiaries, all of which later became IBM.
+In 1914, Watson took the slogan with him to the Computing-Tabulating-Recording Company (CTR) and its subsidiaries, all of which later became IBM.
 International Time Recording, one of the subsidiaries, published a magazine for employees and customers, named Time, which, in 1935, IBM would rename to THINK.
 IBM continues to use the slogan.
-THINK is also an IBM trademark; IBM named its laptop computers ThinkPads and named a line of business-oriented desktop computers ThinkCentre.
+THINK is also an IBM trademark; IBM named its laptop computers ThinkPads and named a line of business-oriented desktop computers ThinkCentre and the monitors ThinkVision.

-Since 2018, IBM's main conference is called Think.
+Since 2018, IBM's main conference is called IBM Think.

-The Apple slogan "Think different" which was first used in 1997 has been widely taken as a response to IBM's THINK.
+The Apple slogan "Think different," meaning "Think differently", first used in 1997, has been widely taken as a response to IBM's THINK.